 Many companies, when they have this type of administration regime, usually choose the Chief Executive Officer of the Board of Directors to be the Legal Representative and take on the full legal responsibilities.
 Or, they may choose that the legal representation rests with the Chief Executive Officer and the Chief Secretary, with the latter having more limited functions as legal representative of the company.

 The management of legal representation functions depends entirely on how the shareholders have established it in the company deed of incorporation.

 Sole Proprietary Administrator

 If the company’s administration regime is by Sole Administration, it appoints only one Director as legal representative in El Salvador, along with an Alternate Director.

 Regardless of the type of administration that the company has through the Board of Directors or Sole Administration for legal representation, the period of its function cannot be more than 7 years.
 After this term, the shareholders must appoint a new administration, and there is also no impediment for the Directors to be re-elected.

 It is not necessary to appoint Alternate Directors.
 It is understood that all attorneys are principal Directors and legal representatives, unless one is given specific or limited functions for their appointment.

 Contact Biz Latin Hub to find a trusted Legal Representative in El Salvador

 If you are planning to expand your business to El Salvador, it is mandatory to have a Legal Representative to take charge of managing the company’s legal activities the country.

 Biz Latin Hub provides a full range of bilingual market enty and basck-office services focused on the correct and proper functioning of your company, from legal, accounting, tax, corporate administrative services, to market entry.
 Find all the essential services for your company with us in El Salvador.

-Contact us through our email here to see how we can support your business in El Salvador and the Latin American region.
+Get in contact with our team to see how we can support your business in El Salvador and the Latin American region.
 Our team of local and foreign professionals is ready to help you.